Ingredient analysis: Skincarisma

 This mascara won’t give you super long curled eyelashes.
 Instead it will give you a natural result which is usually the Korean way.

 The formula is rather dry which makes the product dry faster than others.
-It dried up rather quick compared to other mascaras I usually use.
+It dried up rather quickly compared to other mascaras I usually use.
 I often throw away a mascara because I feel that it is time, not because it is empty.
 This one I had to throw out because it got dry.
 And it is impossible to use it like that.
 There might be a way to save it by adding something to it, but I don’t want to bother or risk anything when it comes to my eyes.

 I can’t say that it curls my lashes in any way.
 I have semi long lashes that tends to bend a little upwards but I usually curl my lashes before applying mascara.
 The mascara held the curl all day, and did not crunch on my lashes either.